Pompeo Makes Surprise Stop In Iraq During Mideast Trip To Rally Allies

 Great to meet the new Iraqi government and congratulate @AdilAbdAlMahdi, @BarhamSalih, @AlHalbooosii and @maalhakim in person and reinforce our bilateral ties.
 Look forward to working together on key regional issues and to supporting Iraq’s energy independence. pic.twitter.com/coF4r1yCJe— Secretary Pompeo (@SecPompeo) January 9, 2019

-The secretary's trip has two goals: to reassure America's regional allies as President Trump's administration sends mixed messages about troop levels in Syria, and to rally support for a hardline stance against Iran.
+The secretary's trip to the region has two goals: to reassure America's regional allies as President Trump's administration sends mixed messages about troop levels in Syria, and to rally support for a hardline stance against Iran.

 Pompeo started his Mideast swing in Amman, Jordan, where he insisted that the U.S. decision to pull troops out of Syria would not diminish its ability to fight ISIS.